 Connect with Barbara: www.linkedin.com/in/rev-dr-barbara-wilson.

 Barbara is an Associate Certified Coach (ACC) with the International Coach Federation and works with individuals and teams in leadership transformation and strategic partnerships.
 Barbara is a certified Qualified Administrator (QA) of the Intercultural Development Inventory (IDI) and trained Facilitator of Bowen family systems theory with Healthy Congregations, Inc.

-She is an adjunct professor (Mission, Ministry, Leadership) for the Doctor of Ministry programs at McCormick Theological and Bexley Seabury Seminaries in Chicago.
+She is an adjunct professor (Mission, Ministry, Leadership) for the Doctor of Ministry programs at McCormick Theological.
 She is a master trainer in Adverse Childhood Experiences (ACEs) and Trauma-Informed for Faith Communities.

 Rev. Chris Holmes, PCC, has been coaching church leaders across many denominations since 2008, with over 1000 hours coaching laity, clergy, denominational leaders and bishops.
 In the United Methodist Church he leads the coaching team working with new district superintendents and directors of connectional ministry, as well as several conference leadership cabinets.

 Chris authored, along with George Howard, the Coach Approach Skill Training (CAST) for ministry, which is an approved training program of the International Coach Federation.
 CAST has now trained over 1000 church leaders in the basic and advanced skills of coaching for ministry.
 He also is co-creator and faculty for Auburn Seminary’s coach training and author of The Art of Coaching Clergy, as well as many articles on coaching.